Looking for an Employer of Record in the Philippines? Here’s What You Need to Know

-The Philippines has a strong and resilient labor market, and its low cost of living makes it a popular choice for expats.
+The Philippines has a strong and resilient labor market, and its reasonable cost of hiring makes it a popular choice for companies looking to expand their global workforce.

-Speak to the Payoneer WFM team to learn about our Employer of Record services in the Philippines, or keep reading to learn more about hiring, onboarding, and paying employees in the Philippines.
+Speak to the Payoneer Workforce Management team to learn about how we can help, or keep reading to learn more about hiring, onboarding, and paying employees in the Philippines.

 How to hire employees in the Philippines